YusufTarek/Data-analysis-projects/Medical_insurance_analysis-Power_BI/README.md

   - **Smokers:** Showcases the percentage of smokers.
   - **Gender:** Highlights the percentage of individuals based on gender.

+## Formatting
+- View: Themes, "Executive"
+- Custom format for each visual: Light background, shadow, and visual border

 ## Conclusion

 Uncover valuable insights into demographics, health metrics, and insurance charges within the dataset, providing a comprehensive view of the factors influencing medical costs.